hackclub/blot/README.md

   <img width="500" alt="0" src="https://github.com/hackclub/blot/assets/27078897/90c01a52-0404-423f-8ae9-763bc591ff9f">
 </a>

-**The data transformation** can be seen in Kieran's self portrait.
+**The data transformation** can be seen in Kieran's (age 15) self portrait.
 It takes data from an SVG but modifies it programmtically to produce an art piece.
 This approach could be used to visualize data that may not of been visual to begin with.

 <a href="https://blot.hackclub.com/editor?src=https://raw.githubusercontent.com/hackclub/blot/main/art/self_portrait-kieran/index.js">
   <img width="500" alt="0" src="https://github.com/hackclub/blot/assets/27078897/145ebbb5-7187-4062-b41f-c6961c5156b4">